DurhamIP/prog-prac5/README.md

 You should now be able to implement your model for each of the classes required using the _ArrayList_ data type.
-Remember, the `java.util.ArrayList` class needs to be imported to make use of _ArrayList_s.
+Remember, the `java.util.ArrayList` class needs to be imported to make use of _ArrayList_.
 A new _ArrayList_ can then be defined using:

 ```java
 ArrayList<String> listname = new ArrayList<String>();